coral-xyz/anchor-book/src/chapter_3/PDAs.md

 Then, in the handler, we call `ctx.bumps.get("user_stats")` to get the bump anchor found and save it to the user stats account as an extra property.

-If we then want to use the created pda in a different instruction, we can do the following:
+If we then want to use the created pda in a different instruction, we can add a new validation struct (This will check that the `user_stats` account is the pda created by running `hash(seeds, user_stats.bump, game_program_id)`):
 ```rust,ignore
 // validation struct
 #[derive(Accounts)]